 How long can you stay in Spain as a tourist?
 How does the 90-day rule affect that and how does it work exactly?

 As tourists, it’s only natural that we would want more time to explore and enjoy the country.
 But none of us would like to unintentionally put ourselves in an illegal situation.
 None of us would like to pay unnecessary fines.
-And, most definitely, none of us would like to face penalties when traveling to Spain.
+Nor would any of us like to face penalties when traveling to Spain.

 It’s a good thing this can all be easily avoided with a little research.
 In this article, we’ll give you all the information you need to know about the 90-day rule and about what happens if you break it.
 What is the 180-day rolling period?
+Who needs to comply with the 90/180-day rule in Spain?
 What happens if you don’t leave Spain after 90 days?
 What can I do to legally extend my stay in Spain?
-Let’s check the answers.
+Let’s see the answers.

 What is the 90-day rule in Spain?